kermitt2/softdata_mentions_client/Readme.md

 ## Usage and options

 ```
-usage: softdata_mentions_client/client.py [-h] [--repo-in REPO_IN] [--file-in FILE_IN]
+usage: client.py [-h] [--repo-in REPO_IN] [--file-in FILE_IN] [--file-out FILE_OUT]
-                                  [--file-out FILE_OUT]
-                                  [--data-path DATA_PATH] [--config CONFIG]
-                                  [--reprocess] [--reset] [--load]
+                 [--data-path DATA_PATH] [--config CONFIG] [--reprocess] [--reset] [--load]
                  [--diagnostic] [--scorched-earth]
+                 target

-Softdata software mention recognizer client
+Software and Dataset mention recognizer client for Softcite and Datastet services

+positional arguments:
+  target                one of [software, dataset, all], mandatory

 optional arguments:
   -h, --help            show this help message and exit
-  --repo-in REPO_IN     path to a directory of PDF files to be processed by
+  --repo-in REPO_IN     path to a directory of PDF files to be processed by the Softcite
-                        the mention recognizer service(s)
+                        software mention recognizer
-  --file-in FILE_IN     a single PDF input file to be processed by the
+  --file-in FILE_IN     a single PDF input file to be processed by the Softcite software
-                        mention recognizer service(s)
+                        mention recognizer
-  --file-out FILE_OUT   path to a single output the software and dataset
+  --file-out FILE_OUT   path to a single output the software mentions in JSON format, extracted
-                        mentions in JSON format, extracted from the PDF file-in
+                        from the PDF file-in
   --data-path DATA_PATH
-                        path to the resource files created/harvested by
+                        path to the resource files created/harvested by biblio-glutton-
-                        biblio-glutton-harvester
+                        harvester
   --config CONFIG       path to the config file, default is ./config.json
   --reprocess           reprocessed failed PDF
-  --reset               ignore previous processing states and re-init the
+  --reset               ignore previous processing states and re-init the annotation process
-                        annotation process from the beginning
+                        from the beginning
-  --load                load json files into the MongoDB instance, the --repo-
+  --load                load json files into the MongoDB instance, the --repo-in or --data-path
-                        in parameter must indicate the path to the directory
-                        of resulting json files to be loaded
+                        parameter must indicate the path to the directory of resulting json
+                        files to be loaded, --dump must indicate the path to the json dump file
+                        of document metadata
-  --diagnostic          perform a full count of annotations and diagnostic
+  --diagnostic          perform a full count of annotations and diagnostic using MongoDB
-                        using MongoDB regarding the harvesting and
+                        regarding the harvesting and transformation process
-                        transformation process
-  --scorched-earth      remove a PDF file after its successful processing in
+  --scorched-earth      remove a PDF file after its sucessful processing in order to save
-                        order to save storage space, careful with this!
+                        storage space, careful with this!
 ```

 The logs are written by default in a file `./client.log`, but the location of the logs can be changed in the configuration file (default `./config.json`).